gorhill/httpswitchboard/README.md

 A Chromium browser extension which let you white- or blacklist requests originating from within a web page according to their type and/or destination as per domain name.
-As of December 2013, the extension comes with preset blacklists totaling over 45,000 distinct hostnames (these lists can be disabled, and more can be enabled).
+As of April 2014, the extension comes with preset blacklists totaling over 56,000 distinct hostnames (these lists can be disabled, or more can be enabled).

 ## Installation